 Music tuition takes place each week, usually in groups of 2/3 students per lesson.
 Lessons last for 20 to 30 minutes, depending on the number of students in the group.
 Every lesson will be on the same day of the week, but at a different time so that students don’t miss the same curriculum lesson each time.

-If your child is currently learning an instrument in their primary school and you wish for them to continue at Robert May’s School, or if you would like your child to start instrumental lessons please complete our online form.
+If your child is currently learning an instrument in their primary school and you wish for them to continue at Robert May’s School, or if you would like your child to start instrumental lessons please complete our online form by the closing date notified to you by email.
 A link to this form can be found at the end of this page.

 Lesson allocation to start in September is subject to availability and payment.